BYLAWS

 Section 5 – Reports of the Elected Officers

-The President of the Association shall submit a written report at the Annual Spring Conference.
-The Treasurer shall submit written reports at each Association meeting.
+The President provides a written report at the Annual Spring Conference.
+The Treasurer shall submit written reports at each WAPED meeting.

 ARTICLE 5 – COMMITTEES